ItsAlxl/darktide-mods/README.md

 Get it on [Nexus](https://www.nexusmods.com/warhammer40kdarktide/mods/79).

-## TalentRefundBelow aka Refund Talents Below
+## TalentRefundBelow aka Talent Tree UX Improvements
 Allows you to remove a talent and all subsequent talents in one click.

 Get it on [Nexus](https://www.nexusmods.com/warhammer40kdarktide/mods/216/).